-- guaranteed non-psychoactivity, since CBD hemp oil does not contain THC and will not get you “high” like cannabis can.
+- guaranteed non-psychoactivity, since CBD hemp oil does not contain THC and will not get you “high” as cannabis can.

 Hemp Vs Cannabis

 You will have a much easier time finding a good CBD oil derived from hemp that you are legally allowed to buy.
 If you want something that has THC mixed in, you will have to check the laws of where you live.
 You may even have to secure a medical card that registers you as a medical patient in your state if you want access to cannabis products that contain THC.
 Otherwise, skip the hassle and just invest in products that contain CBD.
 They might just work wonders for your body and health, and you won’t have to worry about any of the side effects or risks associated with THC use.